 Use catchy content for app advertisements

 Catchy image or video is the most important attention grabber once your advertising campaign is live.
-There are three pillars of smash image: eye appeal, relevance, and high quality.
+There are three mobile marketing pillars of a smashing image: eye appeal, relevance, and high quality.
 It’s also preferable to diversify in-app ads layout for different apps, apply hacks that work for a specific category.

 Excellent text is another mobile advertising success core ingredient.
 Highlight the features your users love the most, use capitals in moderation and don’t forget about the call to action.

-Let’s deconstruct a fine example of Facebook mobile in-app ad.
+Let’s deconstruct a fine example of Facebook mobile in-app advertisement.

 This mobile ad showcases the service without losing cohesiveness.
 The publisher didn’t miss the opportunity of using 4 images with different headlines on a carousel.

 The banner is quite effective thanks to minimal pictures, consistent colors, and suitable text which define what kind of meal can be delivered by the service.
 50% discount is an incentive used in ad body to trigger the download, as it gives a clear benefit to a user.

 What You Need to Know about In-App Advertising

 In-app advertising comes into sharp focus in the light of the latest studies.
 Forbes states that in-app ads click-throughs rate exceeds the mobile Web one (0.58% compared to 0.23%).
 Moreover, time spent on mobile apps growth constantly.